Filtrations and Buildings: Introduction

-For $\Gamma=\mathbb{Z}$, Ziegler recently established the fpqc-splitting of $\mathbb{Z}$-filtrations on fiber functors on arbitrary Tannakian categories \cite{Zi12}, thereby proving a conjecture which was left open after Saavedra's thesis.
+In chapter~$3$, we show that $\mathbb{G}^{\Gamma}(G)$ and $\mathbb{F}^{\Gamma}(G)$ represent functors respectively related to $\Gamma$-graduations and $\Gamma$-filtrations on a variety of fiber functors.
+The main difficulty here is to show that the $\Gamma$-filtrations split fpqc-locally on the base scheme.
+For $\Gamma=\mathbb{Z}$, this was essentially established in the thesis of Saavedra Rivano \cite{SaRi72}, at least when $S$ is the spectrum of a field.
+We strictly follow Saavedra's proof (which he attributes to Deligne), adding a considerable amount of details and some patch when needed.
+We advise our reader to read both texts side by side, only switching to ours when he feels uncomfortable with the necessary generalizations of Saavedra's arguments \footnote{For $\Gamma=\mathbb{Z}$, Ziegler recently established the fpqc-splitting of $\mathbb{Z}$-filtrations on fiber functors on arbitrary Tannakian categories \cite{Zi12}, thereby proving a conjecture which was left open after Saavedra's thesis.
 In particular, the $\mathbb{Z}$-filtrations we consider have fpqc-splittings even when $G$ is not reductive, but defined over a field.
 In the reductive case, the final arguments in Ziegler's proof simplify those of Saavedra's, but rely more on the Saavedra-Deligne theorem that all fiber functors on Tannakian categories are fpqc-locally isomorphic~\cite{De90}.
 According to D.~Schäppi, it follows from his own work \cite{Sc12,Sc13} and Lurie's note on Tannaka duality that the same result holds for any $\otimes$-functor $\Rep^{fp}(G)(S)\rightarrow\QCoh(T)$ where: $S$ is affine, $T$ is an $S$-scheme, $G$ is affine flat over $S$, $\Rep^{fp}(G)(S)$ is the $\otimes$-category of algebraic representations of $G$ on finitely presented $\mathcal{O}_{S}$-modules, and $G$ has the resolution property: any finitely presented algebraic representation of $G$ is covered by another one which is locally free.
 It then seems likely that Ziegler's proof could yield a common generalization of his result ($\Gamma=\mathbb{Z}$, $G$ affine over a field) and ours ($\Gamma$ and $S$ arbitrary, but $G$ reductive) on the existence of fpqc-splittings of $\Gamma$-filtrations, using a hefty dose of the stack formalism.
-We have chosen to stick to the constructive, down-to-earth original proof of Saavedra/Deligne -- and to reductive groups as well.
+We have chosen to stick to the constructive, down-to-earth original proof of Saavedra/Deligne -- and to reductive groups as well. }.
+Various constructions of chapter $2$ have counterparts in this Tannakian framework, which are reviewed in section~\ref{sec:ConsequencesTan}.
+In particular, we show that the first line of our fundamental diagram is functorial in the reductive group $G$ over $S$.
+The weak dominance order on $\mathbb{C}^{\Gamma}(G)$ is compatible with this functoriality, but we would like to already emphasize here that the monoid structure is not.